 Choose a programme to apply for, by selecting from the titles below:

-Gather and submit your application documents as follows:
+Gather and submit your application documents.

 - Transcripts: You will need to submit previous academic transcripts to verify your educational background.
 These can be sent directly from your previous institution, or you can have them notarised.